jmohammadmirza/OutPatientAPI-1.0.0/README.md

 For complete API Doc see the attached Swagger json

 Deployed to Heroku  ==> https://outpatient-api.herokuapp.com/outpatient/fetch
+It may take some time as it is using the free Dyno
 Use postman for better view

 Tools used in App  Development: